dyokinn/dyokinn/README.md

 ## Hello, my name is Diogo!
-- 21 years old
+- 22 years old
-- Currently an undergraduate student at UNICAMP (8/8)
+- Former student at UNICAMP (8/8)
-- Intern at EMBRAER
+- Software Engineer at EMBRAER

 ### Currently working with
 &nbsp;